Menu Close

 3. There is only one copy of the backup

 What happens if your only data backup copy is lost, deleted, or becomes corrupted?
-Having more than 2 data backups is more reassuring than having only one recovery source!
+Having on site and cloud based backups that can be spun up instantly is ideal for redundancy, testing, and recovery time.

 Do you check if your backups were successful?
 Data backups can fail, and most people forget to check if their data backups were successfully created.
 That’s why it’s important to monitor your data backups very closely if you are notified of a failure.
-There are several systems available that provide monitoring and alerting services for backups jobs.
+In addition, business continuity systems and plans should be tested regularly to ensure you and your vendors know how to and how long it will take to bring your vital systems on line again.

 5. Backups are not kept offsite